josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ### 5. Practical Challenges with SCP

-What constraints arise when this simple strategy actually used in practice?
+What challenges arise when this simple strategy actually used in practice?

 #### 5.1.
-Computation Constraints
+Limited Computation Resources
-As you might imagine, despite huge advances in hardware and algorithms over the past several decades, this process is still too computationally intensive to run in real-time at 50 Hz.
+As you might imagine, despite huge advances in hardware and algorithms over the past several decades, this process is often still too computationally intensive to run in real-time.
 Instead, SCP is used to generate a trajectory (either before the launch or once at the start of a mission phase), and the spacecraft uses a simpler method (i.e. PID, LQR, MPC) to track the optimal, feasible trajectory it has been given.[^8]

 This is the difference between following a path and coming up with a path yourself - think about the difference between solving a maze for the first time, and tracing a correct path someone has shown you with your pencil.
 If we can invest some effort into coming up with a path through the maze, all we have to do later is follow the path we've laid out, saving us critical computation time onboard our spacecraft.

 #### 5.2.
 Limited Information
 When tracking a trajectory from SCP, our performance often depends directly on how well we know the position of our spacecraft.
 Especially [when landing on the moon](https://x.com/DrPhiltill/status/1761219057783558608?s=20), this information may be not be accurate.
+This problem has enough complexity to be a full-fledged subfield of GN&C, and the ways in which controls and estimation interact are often subtle and unintuitive.
+Good algorithms

 #### 5.3.
-Failures
-In the case of SLIM, one of the two main engines failed at 150 feet above the ground.
-This is obviously an extreme case, but highlights an important limitation of SCP - these trajectories are often generated assuming a given vehicle configuration.
-How robust can we make these trajectories to failures?

-This could be handled by simply regenerating a trajectory when a actuator fails, but also potentially by adding robustness into the optimization process itself.

-#### 5.4.
 Non-convex Constraints
 While SCP can handle non-linear dynamics, one important limitation is that it can only address convex constraints (or constraints that can be "convexified" with clever modifications[^4].)
 For example, a constraint where an engine can either be completely off or firing at some minimum thrust level is nonconvex, and must be handled with an approximation of some kind.

+#### 5.4.
+Hardware Failures
+During the SLIM mission, one of the two main engines failed at 150 feet above the ground.
+This is obviously an extreme case, but highlights an important limitation of SCP - these trajectories are often generated assuming a given vehicle configuration.
+How robust can we make these trajectories to hardware failures?
+This could be handled by simply regenerating a trajectory when a actuator fails, but also potentially by adding robustness into the optimization process itself.

+The issue of robustness is perhaps the most challenging (How do we define robustness?
+Which failures do we consider, and how conservative should we be?), but also has the most potential for impact.
+As mission cadence increases and human lives begin to be on the line, having robustness deeply baked into the algorithms will be critical to ensuring safety and reliablity.

 ### 6. Summary